zueai/create-mcp/README.md

 }
 ```

-This function is automatically converted into an MCP tool where:

-- The JSDoc comment's first line becomes the tool's description
+- The JSDoc comment's first line is the tool's description
-- The `@param` tags become the tool's parameters, preserving their types and descriptions
+- The `@param` tags are the tool's parameters
-- The function name is prefixed with "mcp_" in your Cursor Agent (e.g., `mcp_sayHello`)

-To add new tools, simply add new methods to the `MyWorker` class following this pattern:
+To add a new tool:

-1. Write a clear JSDoc comment describing what the tool does
+1. Add a new method to the `MyWorker` class
-2. Document parameters using `@param` tags with types and descriptions
-3. Implement the function logic
-4. Deploy your changes
+2. Deploy your changes with `bun run deploy`
-5. Click the refresh button in Cursor and you should see your new tool.
+3. Click the refresh button in Cursor.

+You should see your new tool.

 ## Deployment

 Deployment to Cloudflare Workers happens automatically during setup.

 For subsequent deployments:

 ```bash
 bun run deploy